Table of Contents

 The model I use is made from wood, giving it an attractive rustic and “natural” feel.

-They’re also available in wide variety of sizes, meaning that no matter what the size of your snake you’ll be able to find an appropriately-sized hide.
+They’re also available in a wide variety of sizes, meaning that no matter what the size of your snake, you’ll be able to find an appropriately sized hide.

 To sum it all up, I’ve discovered these custom hides to be much easier to clean than cork bark – and hence rather more hygienic.